dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 Analogously to Lists, interface `Set` has static methods `of(E...)` and `copyOf(Collection<? extends E>)`.

 Copying a Set to an array is similar to copying Lists to an array.
+After all, these methods come from supertype `java.util.Collection<E>`.

 ### Using the Queue and Deque interfaces